 - You cannot construct a file for the Coldcard to read because we implement only enough to support reading files that we know that we've produced.

 - There is no plausible deniability here: the 7z file is clearly a Coldcard backup file.
+But with BIP39 passphrases in play, even if forced to decrypt your backup, there is still one final secret protecting your wallets.

 - Learn more about backup files in our technical paper.